Nowadays, at-home clear aligner services like Byte and Candid make the process of straightening your teeth just discreet, but convenient too.

 Which is the Best Home Aligner for You?

 When it all comes down to it, Candid and Byte are both good options.
 But at the end of the day, you can only pick one.

 If you want our honest opinion, we prefer Byte.
-Candid is a great service, but we love Byte’s unique mix of value, satisfaction guarantees, and great customer service.
+Candid is a great service, but we love Byte’s unique mix of value, satisfaction guarantees, and excellent support.

-- Choose Byte if: you’re in a rush to see the smile of your dreams as quickly as possible.
-Byte is twice as fast as their competitors; their nighttime-only treatment is still just as fast as competitors’ daytime options.
+- Choose Byte if: you want to see the smile of your dreams as soon as possible.
+Byte’s treatment lengths are much shorter than their competitors; their nighttime-only treatment even takes less time than competitors’ daytime options.

 Frequently Asked Questions

 Byte has discounts for military, students, and first responders.
 With Candid, the dentist overseeing your treatment will determine your price, so there aren’t any overarching discounts from Candid.

 Your mom warned you about things that sound too good to be true, right?
 Thankfully home aligner companies like Candid and Byte aren’t.
 These companies approach treatment differently, but we think you’d be in good hands with either one.
 Byte is able to offer a more affordable price point because they have eliminated the overhead costs of in-office appointments.
 Whereas Candid’s hybrid set-up costs more than fully remote options, but usually less than braces and Invisalign.

 Which home aligner is more customer-focused?